Cog (ship): Description and construction

 A cog, compared with the carvel-built vessels more traditional in the Mediterranean, was expensive and required specialist shipwrights.
 However, their simpler sail setup meant that cogs only required half the crew of similar-sized vessels equipped with lateen sails, as were common in the Mediterranean.
 A structural benefit of clinker construction is that it produces a vessel that can safely twist and flex around its long axis (running from bow to stern), which is an advantage in North Atlantic rollers, provided the vessel has a small overall displacement.
 A limitation of cogs is that they lack points to mount additional masts: at least some fore-and-aft sails are desirable for maneuverability but clinker-built cogs were effectively limited to a single sail.
-This made them unhandy, limiting their ability to tack in the harbor and making them very reliant on wind direction at the start of voyages.
+This made them unhandy, limiting their ability to tack in the harbour and making them very reliant on wind direction at the start of voyages.
 The flat bottom permitted cogs to be readily beached and unloaded at low tide when quays were not available; a useful trait when purpose-built jetties were not common.
 Cogs were expected to have a working life of approximately 40 years.

 History

+The earliest origins of the cog are believed to be logboats from around northern Germany.
+These developed into larger craft built in the same basic shape, but with planking instead of hollowed-out logs.
+Another development was into Kahnen, flat-bottomed boats, with pointed ends fore and aft that were constructed by splitting a hollowed-out log and widening the bottom with planks that were nailed to knee-shaped ribs attached to the sides.
+The pointed ends (called Block locally) of the log would be cut off and attached separately to the widened hull which resulted in so-called Blockkahnen, variants of which are still in use.
+The earliest evidence of a cog-like craft is a clay model found in Leese on the middle Weser from the grave of an adult male who died around 200 BC.
+Fragments of similar clay models have been found in nearby regions.

+Trade from Germania in Roman times was mostly carried on Mediterranean-style sailing vessels and controlled by Roman merchants.
+After Roman power collapsed in the middle of the first millennium AD, transports on the large river estuaries and the sheltered waters of the Wadden Sea was taken over by Frisians who used vessels based on indigenous, flat-bottomed designs that were precursors of later medieval cogs.
+These had much lower sides than later cogs and would have been very similar to contemporary Scandinavian craft, such as knarrs.
+The oldest depiction of a vessel identified by contemporary sources as a cog is the Lübeck city seal from 1223.
+The early cogs were fitted with a side-mounted rudder oar that also functioned as a leeboard and was rigged with a single broad square sail that functioned similar to a lug sail.